btoll/benjamintoll.com/content/post/the_lpic1_102_essential_system_services.md

 ```

 Again, I'm sending it to myself, because I have no friends.
-Then, I'm accessing the email through the `mail` program before exiting it.
+Then, I'm accessing the email through the `mail` program.

 If there was a failure when trying to deliver this message, then the [`mailq`] command, executed with elevated privileges, will show all of the undelivered messages.

 > The `sendmail -bp` command is equivalent to `mailq`.
 Present regardless of the `MTA` being used, it's an example of how most `MTA`s provide backwards-compatibility with these traditional mail administration commands.

-As mentioned before, email destination hosts are tried by the `MTA` in order of their priority values.
+As mentioned before, email destination hosts are tried by the `MTA` in order of their priority values as discovered by doing a `DNS` query for the `MX` record(s).
 If none of the destination hosts are reachable, the message will stay in the local outbox queue to be sent later.
 If configured to do so, the `MTA` may check periodically if the message can be sent by trying to reach the destination `MTA`s.
 Note that a `Sendmail`-compatible `MTA` can force a new attempt by issuing `sendmail -q`.

 ### Mail Locations